LibrariesHacked/helibtech/artificial-intelligence/index.md

 ---
 # Artificial intelligence and library technology

 NOTE: Product descriptions are not necessarily unbiased.
-They are taken from a mixture of vendor, library and other websites
+They are taken from a mixture of vendor, library and other websites If you would like to **contribute to HELibTech please send us your content** via our [content submission form](https://forms.gle/UmtXM59GMVpq1uMr5).
+Alternatively feel free to contact [Paul Verlander (](https://www.helibtech.com/paulverlander@gmail.com)HELibTech Community Editor) to discuss further.

 # AI capabilities that are part of library technology products such as library systems.